TumbleWede/Val/README.md

 </div>

 # About
-Val is a simple, lightweight state container library for Roblox & Luau.
+Val is a simple, lightweight state management library for Roblox & Luau.
 Inspired by reactive programming, Val allows you to observe values so that you can automate processes for value changes.

 ## Why Val?
 - Zero dependencies (source code is just a single file!)